Welcome to the Lady Essex Website

 Experienced qualified skippers available for deliveries of well found vessels by sea, also assisted passages and towage.

 The Lady Essex III is a custom built starfish 10.
 She was originally built as a prototype for the Royal Navy and as such was built from fire retardant fibreglass to the most exacting standards.
 She is an exceptionally strong and seaworthy craft.
 With her Ford Mermaid diesel engine she is somewhat faster than her predecessor and is capable of 10 knots.
 She is 33 feet 10 inches long and was built in 1981 by Bounty boats in Brundall Norfolk.
-Though previously certificated by the Maritime and Coastguard Agency as a Class V & VI passenger ship for 40 passengers plus crew we have now ceased operating as such and run only as a Code of Practice Cat 3 which allows us to carry 12 passengers plus crew up to 20 miles from safe haven day or night in any weather.
+Though previously certificated by the Maritime and Coastguard Agency as a Class V & VI passenger ship for 40 passengers plus crew, nowadays we carry a maximum of 12 passengers plus crew for greater passenger comfort and enjoyment.

 Jacqueline Ann - Lady Essex IV The sister ship of Lady Essex III but with a brand new 220hp engine for 2012, she to can carry a maximum of 12 passengers and can reach speeds in excess of 18 knots though we normally cruise at a much more sedate pace.